tulshri/portfolio/experience.md

 ![GMU logo](/assets/img/work/gmu-logo.png){:width="120px" height="auto"} ![CIL logo](/assets/img/work/cil_logo.png){:width="150px" height="auto"}
-## <b>Graduate Research Assistant </b>
+### <b>Graduate Research Assistant </b>
-### Community Informatics Lab • GMU Department of Information Sciences and Technology •  May 2023 - Present
+### Community Informatics Lab   •   May 2023 - Present
+### GMU Department of Information Sciences and Technology
 ### Fairfax, Virginia
 * Lead researcher on state-funded project for Virginia Board for People with Disabilities (VBPD) to understand the fragmentation of disability service information
-Conducting interviews with various disability providers using snowball sampling; including coordinating ASL communication & managing 50+ transcriptions
+* Conducting interviews with various disability providers using snowball sampling; including coordinating ASL communication & managing 50+ transcriptions
-Qualitative data coding and analysis of interviews and surveys in Excel and Atlas TI to identify information gaps
+* Qualitative data coding and analysis of interviews and surveys in Excel and Atlas TI to identify information gaps

 ![LSI](/assets/img/work/lsi-logo.jpeg){:width="120px" height="auto"}
-## <b>Business Intelligence Analyst</b>
+### <b>Business Intelligence Analyst</b>
 ### Learning Sciences International   •   April 2019 - April 2022
 ### Johnstown, Pennsylvania
 * Built and managed 30+ user-facing KPI dashboards embedded in the application environments from proof-of-concept stage to production deployment, which were used to market the strength of the tool and help educators with academic success
 * Process Efficiency: Reduced the manual run time of an internal process for a large school district from 8 hours per week to 10 minutes per month